 1. Online trainings

-- Complete each module test with a score of at least 80 percent to move to the next training module.
+- Complete each module test with a score of at least 80 percent to pass.
+You will get two attempts to pass each module.

 3. Two-day new volunteer training

 - Attend a two-day, in-person new volunteer training.
 These trainings may

 be local or regional, to be attended at your earliest convenience.
 See the In-person

 volunteer training page for a list of upcoming trainings.
 They